mkraenz/typescript-teatime/e7-dnd-encounters-in-twitch-chat-extended/teawars/README.md

 - [x] bug: characters in front should be visible and hide characters in the back
 - [x] randomize background
 - [ ] ~~choose background according to enemy area~~
-- [x] backend Bug: when party dies. see below
+- [x] backend Bug: when party dies
 - [x] backend: disallow joining twice
 - [ ] backend exposes battles with event log as GET /battles
 - [ ] backend persists battles